scalespeeder/DayZ-Simple-Complete-Vehicles-For-Community-Server/readme.txt

 Simple replacement code that makes vehicles spawn in complete with a can of fuel in the storage.

+Players will still need to find water for the radiator if required.

 TERMS OF USE
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY,